 Blend flour and cornmeal in large mixing bowl, then incorporate apple, egg, oil, brown sugar, and water until well blended.
 Flour your workspace and roll out dough to desired thickness.
 Mine was just under 1 inch thick and uneven in some spots (we'll call that homemade flair)...

 Side note: the recipe called for finely chopped or grated apples.
 I chopped mine into large pieces, then slowly pulsed them in our food processor.
 This not only saved me time, but created semi-regular sized apple chunks to blend right into the rest of the base ingredients.
 I left the processed pieces fairly chunky instead of pureeing them, because I like the idea of being able to see the actual apple pieces throughout each treat.

-Cut cookies to desired shape and size — I used a 4 inch dog bone shape from a cookie cutter I bought off Etsy.
-Find more variations and sizes here.
+Cut cookies to desired shape and size — I used a 4 inch dog bone shape from a cookie cutter I bought off Etsy, which has several options for different sizes and personalized bones.

 Place dog cookies on baking sheet and bake 35 minutes.
 After baking, turn oven off and leave cookies inside for another 30-45 minutes until crisp.

 Once crisp, remove dog cookies from oven and let cool.
 Transfer to zipper bags or airtight containers and freeze to preserve freshness for your little one!